Random Genre Month

 January 1

 At midnight, the whole website will get a new feature added.
-At the top of each page there will be a place to update your word count.
-Our staff will be working round the clock to make sure everything is working correctly.
+On the home page and on the Edit page there will be a place to update your word count.
+Our staff will be working round the clock to make sure everything is working correctly while you begin your year, as you should, writing.

 January 15/16

-Some of you will be at 25K, where you need to be, some of you will already be finish.
+Some of you will be at 25K, where you need to be, some of you will already be finished.
 Some of you will be a little behind, but that's okay.
-You can write a novel in less than 10 days if you try to, so it is entirely possible to finish if you're behind at the halfway mark.
+You can write a novel in less than 10 days if you try, so it is entirely possible to finish if you're behind at the halfway mark.
 At this moment, you will be beginning the third week.
-The wall that you hit the week before is behind you and you got over it, the finish line is closer and it is all down hill for here.
+The wall that you hit the week before is behind you and you got over it, the finish line is closer and it is all downhill for here.
 You may be falling in love with your novel, or hating it.
 You may have discovered that you're really good at this genre you never chose before.
 No thanks necessary when you're a professional.

 January 26